2020 EFL Championship play-off final: First half

 After the teams had taken a knee in honour of the Black Lives Matter movement, Fulham kicked off the match behind closed doors.
 After two minutes, a Brentford free kick enabled Henrik Dalsgaard to shoot but his strike was blocked.
-Three minutes later, a Fulham break saw Decordova-Reid pass to Onomah whose low shot was saved by David Raya in the Brentford goal.
+Three minutes later, a Fulham break saw De Cordova-Reid pass to Onomah whose low shot was saved by David Raya in the Brentford goal.
 On seven minutes, Michael Hector fouled Saïd Benrahma on the edge of the Fulham penalty area, but the resulting free kick was eventually gathered by Marek Rodák.
 In the 14th minute, a cross from Kebano was deflected out for a corner which was cleared by Pontus Jansson.

 Four minutes later, Raya made a one-handed save to deny Onomah from opening the scoring for Fulham.
-On 20 minutes, Decordova-Reid's shot was deflected out for a corner, and six minutes later the game was paused for a drinks break.
+On 20 minutes, De Cordova-Reid's shot was deflected out for a corner, and six minutes later the game was paused for a drinks break.
 In the 29th minute, Harrison Reed was shown the first yellow card of the game after a foul on Christian Nørgaard.
 Odoi's 41st minute shot was blocked before Raya caught a Fulham cross three minutes later, and the half ended goalless.